seagraving/employee-directory/README.md

 The user should be able to:

-  * Sort the table by at least one category
+  * Sort the users by first name

-  * Filter the users by at least one property.
+  * Search user by name, phone, email, or DOB